 Convicted offender's visits are booked by the offenders and it's their responsibility to inform their families/friends of the date and time.
 They are entitled to not less than 2 hours in any 28 day period.

-Remand visits at Barlinnie are booked by prisoner's families, calling the direct booking line on 0141 770 2109.
-Remand prisoners may have one 30 minute visit daily.
+Remand visits at Barlinnie are booked by prisoner's families, calling the direct booking line on 0141 770 2109 (Weekdays 9am to 2pm, 3pm to 8pm / Weekend 9am to 1pm).
+Remand prisoners may have one visit per day Monday to Friday, if a visit is not taken everyday 1 may be taken at the weekend.

 Agents can book a visit but are required to give 24 hours notice by calling 0141 770 2094.